Does Cursor IDE Accept Temporary Email?

 - Test both the AI autocomplete and chat features during your evaluation, as they use separate usage quotas.

-- Save any useful AI-generated code snippets locally during your trial, as they are tied to your account and conversation history.
+- Save any useful AI-generated code snippets locally during your trial, as they're tied to your account and conversation history.

 - Cursor settings sync across devices through your account.
-If you configure custom AI rules or project settings during evaluation, those are lost if you cannot recover the account.
+If you configure custom AI rules or project settings during evaluation, those are lost if you can't recover the account.